kaazing/gateway/doc/enterprise-shield/p_enterprise_shield_config.md

 Step 9: Verify the End-to-End Configuration
 -------------------------------------------------------------------

-Use a client within the DMZ to test out the internal Gateway before deploying Enterprise Shield™ in your production environment.
+Use a client within the DMZ to test out the internal Gateway before deploying Enterprise Shield in your production environment.
 You can repeat the instructions in [Step 7: Verify the Gateways are Running](#step-7-verify-the-gateways-are-running) to confirm everything is working properly.

-Congratulations, you got Enterprise Shield™ working on a single pair of (DMZ and internal) Gateways!
+Congratulations, you got Enterprise Shield working on a single pair of (DMZ and internal) Gateways!

 Next Step
 ============================

-Now, Enterprise Shield™ is working and all inbound ports on your firewall are closed so there is no access to the trusted network from the DMZ.
+Now, Enterprise Shield is working and inbound ports on your firewall are closed so there is no access to the trusted network from the DMZ.
 No physical address information from the trusted network is exposed in the DMZ configuration.
-But there is an extra step to make Enterprise Shield™ highly available (recommended).
-See [Walkthrough: Configure Enterprise Shield™ for High Availability](p_enterprise_shield_cluster.md) to set up Enterprise Shield™ in a cluster configuration.
+But there is an extra step to make Enterprise Shield highly available (recommended).
+See [Walkthrough: Configure Enterprise Shield for High Availability](p_enterprise_shield_cluster.md) to set up Enterprise Shield in a cluster configuration.

 See Also
 ========